What are the aims of this leaflet?

 Necrobiosis lipoidica is an uncommon inflammatory condition in which shiny, reddish-brown or yellowish patches develop in the skin, usually in young adults and early middle age.
 The condition is most commonly seen in conjunction with diabetes - both the insulin-dependent type 1 and non-insulin-dependent type 2, but it can also occur in non-diabetic people as well.

 What causes necrobiosis lipoidica?

 This is not fully understood.
 Necrobiosis lipoidica follows damage to the fibres that give the skin its strength (collagen fibres).
-Some think that this is due to changes in the small blood vessels of the skin.
+Some think this is due to changes in the small blood vessels of the skin.

 Necrobiosis lipoidica affects all races.
-It can occur at any age, and it is three times more common in women than in men.
+It can occur at any age, and is three times more common in women than in men.

-Necrobiosis lipoidica is not contagious or cancerous, but there is a small risk of skin cancer (squamous cell carcinoma) developing in longstanding lesions.
+Necrobiosis lipoidica is not contagious or cancerous, but there is a very small risk of skin cancer (squamous cell carcinoma) developing in longstanding lesions.

 Is necrobiosis lipoidica hereditary?